mom, dad and daughter recycling batteries

 Group of old used batteries for recycling in different size.
 Selective focus.

-• Never store new and used batteries together
+• Never store new and used batteries together.

-• Store batteries in a cool, dry place
+• Store batteries in a cool, dry place.

-• Keep batteries out of reach of young children
+• Keep batteries out of reach of young children.

 • Protect the terminals when storing used batteries for recycling.

-Remember: Drop off regularly!
+Drop off regularly!

-Used batteries should be dropped off every 3 months
+Used batteries should be dropped off every 3 months to avoid corrosion.

 bloated lithium ion battery